FIVE MOST SURPRISING FINDS

 The Night of the Planter

-By 1862, Smalls had risen to the position of wheelman — essentially the pilot, though an enslaved man could not hold the title — of the CSS Planter.
-The ship’s white officers, Captain C. J. Relyea and his mates, had developed a habit that would prove fatal to the Confederacy — on evenings when the ship was docked, they went ashore to sleep in their homes rather than staying aboard as regulations required.
+By 1862 Smalls had risen to the position of wheelman — essentially the pilot, though an enslaved man could not hold the title — of the CSS Planter.
+The ship’s white officers, Captain C. J. Relyea and his mates, had developed a habit that would prove fatal to the Confederacy.
+On evenings when the ship was docked they went ashore to sleep in their homes rather than staying aboard as regulations required.

 This left the enslaved crew — Smalls and seven other Black men — alone on a fully armed Confederate vessel.